Muhammad-Umair-80/Weather-App/README.md

 ## 🤝 Contributing
 Pull requests are welcome!
-Feel free to contribute to enhance the app.
+Feel free to contribute to enhance the website structure.

 ## 📜 License
 This project is open-source and available under the **MIT License**.